 Georgina has had short articles and tips published in Garden Answers and the Gardener's World Magazine and likes t o share gardening ideas.

-In this day and age, we're all trying to save money, and what better way to do this than by growing your own vegetables.
-Gardening a couple of times a week burns calories and can help you lose weight and keep fit—plus you have the benefits of lovely fresh vegetables at the end of it, and we should all be including more fruit and veg in our diet.
+In this day and age, we're all trying to save money, and what better way to do this than by growing your own vegetables?
+Gardening a couple of times a week burns calories, helping you lose weight and keep fit—plus you have the benefits of lovely, fresh vegetables at the end of it, and we should all be including more fruit and veg in our diet.

 The Benefits of Winter Onions

 The main benefit of growing winter onions is that they are planted in October, which means they have a much longer growing season and generally more consistent weather, so you have much bigger onions earlier than main-crop onions.
 They also encounter fewer pests and are less likely to be eaten by insects.

 They are less likely to bolt due to the more consistent weather conditions.
 My biggest winter onion grown this year weighed 1 1/4 pounds.
 Also, they don't have as much competition from weeds as main crops do, as generally weeds are slower-growing in winter.

 Flavour-wise, they are every bit as good as main-crop onions.

 Which Onion Variety Should You Choose?

 First, source good-quality onion sets from reputable growers, as these should be disease free.
 The two varieties I have had most success with are Senshyu, a Japanese variety, golden-skinned and globe-shaped, and Radar, a good white onion.
 I've also tried Red Barron, a red onion that did OK, and Winter Moon, a white onion that did very well.